#Technical Studies – Study 24

 is the constant.
 It is known as rho.
 This constant is known as specific resistance or resistivity.
 The resistivity of a material depends upon its nature.

 Therefore the unit of resistivity is ohm – m.

 The reciprocal of resistance is known as conductance.
 It is denoted as G.

 The SI unit of conductance is mho.
 Another unit of conductance is siemen.
 The symbol is S.

 The reciprocal of resistivity is known as conductivity.
 The symbol of conductivity is σ.

 The resistance of material changes with the change in temperature.
 The impact of temperature is different for different materials.

-- The resistance of conductors increase with the increase in temperature.
+- Conductors’ resistance increase with the increase in temperature.
 Therefore these types of materials have positive temperature coefficient of resistance.

 - The resistance of insulators and semiconductors decrease with the increase in temperature.
 So these types of materials have negative temperature coefficient of resistance.